degustujacaistota/en/_pages/about.md

 If you like, you can write an e-mail to the  [Degustującej Istoty](mailto:{{site.email}}).
 For those who do not use the e-mail client: degustujaca.istota@gmail.com.
  However, I recommend contacting by facebook or Instagram page - I will reply as soon as possible.
+Danuta Żabińska is the editor-in-chief.
+The technical editor is Kamil Żabiński.

 [Sleek]:https://janczizikow.github.io/sleek
 [Jekyll]: https://jekyllrb.com